GraphWalker/graphwalker.github.io/content/docs/command_line_syntax.md

 gw3 offline -m model.graphml "random(edge_coverage(100))"
 ```

-The abose is readlike: Use the model ***model.graphml***, and generate a path using the random path generator, and stop when the edge coverage is 100%
+The above should be read like: Use the model ***model.graphml***, and generate a path using the random path generator, and stop when the edge coverage is 100%

 ## online